Otobi1/Predictors-of-Breast-Cancer-Recurrence/README.md

 *Variable Types*: The data contained 286 observations and 10 variables and all the variables were of the object type except the "DegMalig".
-In addition to the exploration of the dataframe, the "data[variable].unique" revealed the specific categories of possibilities within each variable.
-Substitute the "variable" with the actual label.
+In addition to the exploration of the dataframe, the "data[variable].unique" revealed the specific categories of possibilities within each variable. _**Substitute the "variable" with the actual label**_.

 *Independent and Dependent Variable*: All the variables are dependent except the "RecClass" variable, which specifies whether there was a "recurrence-event" or "no-recurrence-event".

 ## Preprocessing/Feature Enginnering/Dummy Variables

-*Categorical to Integers*: For the categorical variables, dummies were created as follows.
-Note that "Variable" here is a placeholder for the categorical variables.
+*Categorical to Integers*: For the categorical variables, dummies were created as shown below.
+Note that **"Variable"** here is a placeholder for the categorical variables.
 To prevent multicollinearity (dummy variable trap), the first of new columns was dropped.
-Also, the original variable is dropped from the dataframe the new dataframe is concatenated with the original one.
+Also, the original variable is dropped from the dataframe and the new dataframe with the dummy variables is concatenated with the original one.
 This is done for all the categorical variables.
-(Next time, would perhaps use the LabelEncoder class of Sklearn) The dummy variable creation process changed the dimensions of the dataframe into 286 observations and 34 varaibles, all of which became the integer variable type except the "RecClass" which will be predicted.
+(Next time, I'd perhaps use the LabelEncoder class of Sklearn)
+The dummy variable creation process changed the dimensions of the dataframe into 286 observations and 34 varaibles, all of which became the integer variable type except the "RecClass" which will be predicted.